saltstack/salt/CONTRIBUTING.rst

 -------------------------

 We recommend `pyenv <https://github.com/pyenv/pyenv>`__ so you can keep multiple Python versions side by side.
-Salt currently supports CPython 3.10 through 3.14; the CI runs against 3.14.
+Salt 3006.x supports CPython 3.9 through 3.14; the 3006.x CI runs against 3.10.20.

 On Linux::